-Each year, Pride Law Fund awards the Tom Steel Fellowship to a new lawyer to build an innovative civil rights project on behalf of the lesbian, gay, bisexual, transgender and HIV/AIDS communities.
-Each summer, PLF provides grants to law students doing internships at LGBT and HIV/AIDS advocacy organizations across the country.
+Each year, Pride Law Fund awards the Tom Steel Fellowship to a new lawyer to build an innovative civil rights project on behalf of the lesbian, gay, bisexual, transgender, queer, and HIV/AIDS communities.
+Each summer, PLF provides grants to law students doing internships at LGBTQ and HIV/AIDS advocacy organizations across the country.
 The Steven Richter Fellowship specifically funds a law student doing a summer internship focusing on HIV/AIDS advocacy.

-Since 1984, PLF has funded over 100 law student summer clerkships at LGBT civil rights organizations across the country.
+Since 1984, PLF has funded over 100 law student summer clerkships at LGBTQ civil rights organizations across the country.

 TOM STEEL FELLOWSHIP